 I was a board member of Community GroundWorks for four years, and one of several

 I've been vegetarian since about 1986 and dairy-free since 2012.

 - I must be getting old...
 I've started doing geneology for the Winkle clan.

 - I must be getting old...
 I've started playing bridge.
 I'm looking to play with people who bid like I do.

 dance schedule.
 I helped to organize Squirrel Moon from 2007 - 2018.

 - Music, listening anyway.
 I'd love to learn an instrument some day.

-I've made lots of changes in my life to try to avoid it.
+I've made lots of changes in my life to try to avoid it; who knows if it'll help.
 Ask me in person if you're interested.